Linkurious/lke-plugin-third-party-data/README.md

 The plugin is used to import Third-Party Data to enrich some nodes in your graph:
 - For example, you may have a `Company` node in your graph, and you want to enrich it with data from the [French Official Company Information API](https://annuaire-entreprises.data.gouv.fr/).
 - You click any `Company` node in the graph, use the `custom action` menu and click `Fetch details for French Company`.
-- The plugin opens abd shows a list of matching results from the French Company Information API.
+- The plugin opens and shows a list of matching results from the French Company Information API.
 - You select the result you want to import, which creates a new `Person_Details` node in the graph with the data from the API, linked to the original `Person` node.

 The plugin supports multiple vendor APIs.